k98kurz/bluegenes/readme.md

 - `type Genome[T comparable] struct` contains `Chromosome[T]`s
 - `type Code[T comparable] interface` is a constraint type for the above

-Each of these classes has a `name string` attribute to identify the genetic material and a `mu sync.RWMutex` for safe concurrent operations.
+Each of these classes has a `Name string` attribute to identify the genetic material and a `mu sync.RWMutex` for safe concurrent operations.
 The names can be generated as random alphanumeric strings if not supplied in the relevant instantiation statements.